Set up locations and devices using the InStore device CLI

 Create the configuration file

-After setting up your repository, you need to create your configuration.
-We expect the configuration file to resemble the sample-location.json that we provide in GitHub.
-You can use JSON or YAML formats for the file.
-Not all lines in the sample are required; to view the subset of values we automatically validate against, see the following files in the GitHub src folder:
+After setting up your repository, create a configuration file based on sample-location.json.
+You can use JSON or YAML format.
+Not all fields in the sample are required.
+For details on which values are validated, see the constants.mjs (pre-checks) and locations.mjs (post-checks) files in the GitHub src folder.

-When creating a file based on sample-location.json, verify that a particular device you plan to create is supported by our internal device dictionary.
+When adding devices, verify that each device is supported by the internal device dictionary.
 If it is, identify that device by name in the file.
-If a device you plan to use is not supported, contact your commercetools representative.
+If a device you plan to use is not supported, contact the InStore support team.
+To check supported devices, follow these steps:

 1. Log in to the InStore colleague app.